 If you are in the level of rent arrears stated above, then your landlord can apply directly to the Universal Credit Service Centre to have your rent paid direct to them plus an amount towards repaying your arrears.
-The amount deducted for the arrears will normally be equal to 20% of your basic standard Universal Credit amount.
-Therefore, typically, the deduction/ payment to your landlord would be approximately £73.50 per month if you are single and aged 25 or over or approximately £115.00 per month if you are a member of a couple and one of you is aged 25 or over.
+The amount deducted for the arrears can be between 10-20% of your basic standard Universal Credit amount.
+Therefore, typically, the deduction/ payment to your landlord would be £39.34 -£78.69 per month if you are single and aged 25 or over or approximately £61.76-£123.52 per month if you are a member of a couple and one of you is aged 25 or over.